syroiezhin/graph-ROE/README.md

 ```
 > In my case, I will send the command `streamlit run /Users/../graph-ROE/GROE.py` in the terminal to launch the page.

-####&ensp;&ensp;If everything worked out for you, then the page in the browser will start by itself, and you will see the working program.
+#### If everything worked out for you, then the page in the browser will start by itself, and you will see the working program.
 I hope you like the result and I hope you found what you were looking for.
 I tried to make it as good as possible, and I count on your support.
 Read about me under the photo [on the main page](https://github.com/syroiezhin).

 [⇪](#UP)